JayMange/PP1/README.md

 Validator Testing
 HTML - No errors were returned after running it through the offical W3C Validator.
 CSS - No errors were returned after running it through the offical (Jigsaw) Validator.
+Accessibility - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools

+![alt text] url(images/README/lighthouse.lnk)